Employee Carpool Preferred Program

 - 2 FREE Daily Parking Passes per Month: The two free daily passes cannot be shared among the group or given to another person for use.

-- Additional Discounted Parking Passes: Carpoolers have the option of buying an additional half-priced pack of 5 daily passes per semester or half-priced pack of 5 deck validations.
+- Additional Discounted Parking Passes: Carpoolers have the option of buying an additional half-priced pack of 5 daily passes per semester for $22.50 or half-priced pack of 5 deck validations for $37.50.

 - Payroll Deduction: In addition to the PREFERRED parking spaces, those permits paid through payroll deduction can be turned in and deductions will cease immediately.